sageprotocol/sage-contracts/contracts/README.md

 1. Admin
 2. Immutable
+3. Utils
-3. Channel
+4. Channel
-4. User
+5. User
-5. Post
+6. Post
-6. Notification
+7. Notification
-7. Sage
+8. Sage

 This is due to dependencies between the packages:

 - "Sage" depends on Admin, Immutable, Channel, Notification, Post, and User.
 - "Post" depends on Admin, Immutable, Channel, and User.
-- "Channel" depends on Admin and Immutable.
+- "Channel" depends on Admin, Immutable, and Utils.
-- "User" depends on Admin and Immutable.
+- "User" depends on Admin, Immutable, and Utils.

 After each dependent contract is published or upgraded it is important to update the "published-at" and relevant address declaration in all files that depend on the package.